-The first lessons of the winter season normally take place at the beginning of December (depending on the snow conditions) and the last ones at the beginning of February.
+The first lessons of the winter season normally take place around mid December (depending on the snow conditions) and the last ones at the beginning of February.
 Lessons take place in the morning from 10 am to 12 am; in the afternoon the skiers can ski under their own responsibility but in groups with other skiers.